Expense Auditing for Educational Institutions

 On the dashboard, the auditor can see an overview of the budget spending and breakdown of the categories, which automatically updates as expenses are processed and approved.
 They can also see expense reports that require special attention.

 In this example of a flagged negative expense report, the system explains why the auditor should be cautious.
 Hovering over the tags will provide more details for the warning, so that the auditor can understand the context and reasoning behind the flagging, before making a decision.
+The auditor can select "show me more like this", or "ignore suggestion", to train the system to make smarter decisions for future flagging.

 An expense report can have two outcomes: